robcarver17/pysystemtrade/docs/userguide.md

 ## How do I....Use different data or instruments
 </a>

 Currently the only data that is supported is .csv files for futures stitched prices (eg US10_price.csv), fx (eg AUDUSDfx.csv), and futures specific (eg AEX_carrydata.csv), data.
-A set of data is provided in [pysystem/sys/data/legacycsv](/sysdata/legacycsv) which is currently several months old.
+A set of data is provided in [pysystem/sys/data/legacycsv](/sysdata/legacycsv).
 It's my intention to update this and try to keep it reasonably current with each release.

 You can update that data, if you wish.
 Be careful to save it as a .csv with the right formatting, or pandas will complain.
 Check that a file is correctly formatted like so: